thefrontside/microstates/README.md

 });
 ```

 Microstates does not do any special state resolution.
-You explicitely declare what happens on a state transition.
-Here is what a similar state machine would look like in Microstates.
+You explicitly declare what happens on a state transition.
+Here is what a similar state machine looks like in Microstates.

 ```js
 class LightMachine {